Stock Valuation and Financial Metrics Guide

 Free Cash Flow (FCF)

-Cash left after maintaining/growing assets.
-Supports buybacks, debt reduction, and dividends.
+Cash left after maintaining or expanding assets.
+It can support dividends, buybacks, debt reduction and reinvestment.

 Formula: OCF - Capital Expenditures